 The Prest-on family of fasteners can be used for a wide variety of projects.
 The Corner-Back can eliminate a stud at almost every corner during home building construction, by building a two stud corner.
 The Corner-Back is also used to secure the top plate (ceiling) to the stud, to reduce truss uplift.
 The Corner-Back is applied to the drywall first.
 Framer-Back can also perform the same duties as the Corner-Back, but is applied to the studs before the drywall is installed.
 The Insta-Back is used to back-block wallboard four-foot edge to four-foot edge.
 The Insta-Back provides a solid joint between wallboard, no need to cut back to the stud or measure and cut scrap lumber.
-The Invisi-Back is used to repair wall or ceiling cracks in flat panel surfaces.
-Quickly create artificial backing with no support or attchment to nearby wall studs or joists.

 What causes roof truss to uplift?

 The best available evidence indicates that roof truss uplift is caused by lengthening of the truss chord as its moisture content increases in the winter.
 Cold winter air, whether outside or inside an attic, can hold very little moisture, so it is almost always close to saturation; that is, it has a high relative humidity.
 This causes the moisture content of the truss top cord, which is surrounded by that air, to increase.
 This in turn makes it try to get longer.
 The bottom cord, which these days is completely covered by insulation, is in a much warmer and dryer environment and therefore tends to stay the same length.
 In order for the top cord to get longer without breaking the connections to the web members the truss as a whole must arch upward.

 Why doesn't roof truss uplift happen with every truss?